Understanding Self-Supervised Learning via Gaussian Mixture Models: Introduction

-\paragraph{Self-supervised Learning. } Apart from contrastive methods, BYOL~\cite{grill2020bootstrap}, SwAV~\cite{caron2020unsupervised}, SimSiam~\cite{chen2021exploring} are also popular methods for self-supervised representation learning.
-These methods are also based on Siamese architecture used in contrastive methods, but notably don't rely on negatives to prevent a "collapsing" solution.
-Contrastive methods like SimCLR~\cite{pmlr-v119-chen20j} and CLIP~\cite{radford2021learning} aim to learn representations so that embedding of a point is close to its partner in the pair while far away from embedding of a random other point.
-The non-contrastive self-supervised learning methods enforce just the former condition.
-These methods empirically work by breaking the symmetry between the Siamese towers~\cite{wang2022importance}.
-Prediction head, momentum encoder, and stop gradient operation are some the of the common ways to achieve this asymmetry.
-Prior work ~\cite{tian2021understanding,jing2021understanding,wen2022mechanism} aim to understand the training dynamics of and the role of each of the operation in preventing collapse.
-We instead focus on the fixed point analyses of the loss functions.
+\textbf{Self-supervised learning.} BYOL~\cite{grill2020bootstrap}, SwAV~\cite{caron2020unsupervised}, SimSiam~\cite{chen2021exploring} are some of the most popular methods for self-supervised representation learning.
+They are also based on Siamese architecture used in contrastive methods, but notably, they do not make use of \emph{negatives} to prevent ``collapsing'' solutions.
+Contrastive methods like SimCLR~\cite{pmlr-v119-chen20j} and CLIP~\cite{radford2021learning} aim to learn representations so that embedding of a point is close to its partner while far away from that of any other point.
+On the contrary, \emph{non-contrastive} self-supervised learning methods only enforce the former condition and do not explicitly deal with the separation between the embeddings of samples.
+These methods are empirically motivated by the notion of breaking the symmetry between the encoders in Siamese networks~\cite{wang2022importance}. \cite{tian2021understanding,jing2021understanding,wen2022mechanism} propose various techniques for breaking this symmetry and study their training dynamics to understand their role in preventing collapse.
+Compared to the relevant work on self-supervised learning, we instead focus on the fixed point analysis of the loss functions.

-\paragraph{Dimensionality Reduction for GMMs. } Spectral Methods are popularly used for dimensionality reduction in gaussian mixture models.
-Spectral clustering algorithms~\cite{arora01,vempala2004spectral,achlioptas2005spectral,kannan2009spectral,brubaker2008isotropic} pair these spectral methods with standard clustering algorithms (e.g. K-Means) in the low dimensional space.
-Since the error bounds of these methods vary as square root of the ambient dimension, spectral clustering following the two step process leads to lower clustering error than clustering in the original space itself.
+\textbf{Dimensionality reduction for GMMs.} Spectral methods are popularly used for dimensionality reduction in GMMs by analyzing the principal directions of the data covariance.
+Spectral clustering algorithms~\cite{arora01,vempala2004spectral,achlioptas2005spectral,kannan2009spectral,brubaker2008isotropic} essentially combine spectral analysis with standard clustering algorithms (e.g. K-Means) in the low dimensional space.
+Since their error bounds grow as square root of the ambient dimension, the two-step approach leads to lower clustering error than in the original space.

-Our work does not focus on state-of-the-art methods for dimensionality reduction for Gaussian mixtures, but instead leverages the problem of dimensionality reduction to analyze self-supervised learning.
-Specifically, we aim to analyze the role of augmentations/positives in this setup.

-\section{Problem Setup}
+\section{Problem setup}

-We consider data distributions following a Gaussian mixture model (GMM).
-Intuitively, each mixture component in GMM represents a class in data. \begin{definition}[SharedGMM] A \textit{Shared Covariance Gaussian Mixture Model} parameterized by $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$ is defined as the probability distribution $F = \sum_{k\in[K]} w_k \mathcal{N}(\vmu_k,\vSigma)$ where $\{\vmu_k\}_{k\in[K]}$ are the means and $\vSigma \in \mathbb{S}_{++}^d$ is the positive definite covariance matrix shared by the components. $w_k$ are the positive mixture weights summing to one. \end{definition}